 Where this strategy falls short, is that no two athletes are the same and what’s best for one athlete may be quite detrimental to another.
 This is something I’ve come to realise and am still working on to find the balance for myself.
 How do you learn from those more experienced around you but at the same time ensure you are doing what’s best for you?

-The mistake of falling inline with those around you is one I have experienced all to often.
+The mistake of falling in line with those around you is one I have experienced all too often.
 Here is what I have learnt over the past year whilst travelling and racing.

 - Focus on what you need, not what others are doing around you.
 Half the battle with confidence during racing is what’s in your head.
 Touring is a great opportunity to learn from the best of the best.
 But keep check that everyone is different.
 Don’t be swayed and trust your instincts.

 - Be a sponge, listen and ask questions.
 However, not all articles nor people are reputable.
 Do your own research.
 Reach out to a specialist in that field of study that you trust.
 Learn as much as possible, then weigh up the pros and cons and make an informed decision.
 If you decide it’s right for you, you can implement it confidently, effectively and with 100% commitment.

 - Never try something new during racing.
 It’s ever so tempting as you hope, against all odds, that it will miraculously improve your performance!
 However, with most new things your body needs time to adjust and you will need to tweak the process through trial and error in training.

 - Once you know what you want to do, create a plan.
 Even if it’s as simple as, what to eat before racing.
 If you don’t do it properly, you won’t see an effect and therefore you won’t come up with a solution you are confident to implement during a race (trust me on this one).
 This makes you susceptible to hasty decisions whilst racing (e.g. a tuna sandwich 1hr before a crit works well for my teammate but as I found out the hard way, not so well for me!).